UnBEARable Cruelty – The Queen’s Guard’s Caps Are Still Made Using the Fur of Slaughtered Bears

 About the Bears

-Bears are cruelly killed for their pelts by being either shot during hunts or ensnared, sometimes for days, in painful traps.
-During hunts, as many as one bear in seven doesn’t die immediately after being shot, and some escape wounded, possibly dying later from blood loss or starvation.
-In some Canadian provinces, there are no restrictions on the shooting of mothers who have nursing cubs, leading to the slaughter of entire families during hunts.
+Bears are cruelly killed for their pelts by being shot or ensnared, sometimes for days, in painful traps.
+During hunts, as many as one bear in seven doesn’t die immediately after being shot.
+Some escape wounded and die slowly from blood loss or starvation.
+In some provinces a Spring hunt of bears is permitted, which results in mother bears being killed, leading to the slaughter of entire families.

-Instead of financially supporting the shameful slaughter of black bears, the UK should set a compassionate example by switching to a humane and progressive alternative and committing to stopping the killing.
+Instead of financially supporting the shameful slaughter of black bears, the UK should set a compassionate example by switching to ECOPEL’s humane and progressive alternative and committing to stopping the killing.

 “The issue I am writing to you about today is not a laughing matter. . . .
 Won’t you please take the necessary steps to replace the bearskins used for the Guards’ caps with a synthetic material?
 I understand and appreciate the importance of uniforms, but continuing to use real fur in the 21st century is inexcusable, regardless of ‘tradition’.” – Ricky Gervais

 “When [PETA] told me that black bears in my native Canada are still being killed to make the ceremonials hats worn by Your Majesty’s Household Guards, I was horrified.” – Pamela Anderson